Nipsuli/tauri-plugin-clerk/README.md

 ## Why this package works the way it does?

-As tauri uses native webwiev (=browser) the first question easily is why is this package needed?
+As tauri uses native webview (=browser) the first question easily is why is this package needed?
 The reason why one cannot use the default Clerk web packages is how web views on different platform deals with cookies.
 Example on mac cookies do not work on custom domains such as Tauri uses.
 One way around this is to